 We only had a short time in America (before we had to be in Mexico) and we ran out of time to do everything we had bookmarked to do in Nevada.
 Four days in Nevada goes really quickly, so make sure you only visit the things you absolutely must see!

-Originally it was a toss up between The Grand Canyon (west rim entrance) and The Valley of Fire.
-The Grand Canyon won (of course) but upon further research the West Rim Grand Canyon was going to cost us a ridiculous amount of money, more than $500/€406/£360 minimum and six hours of driving and we just didn’t have enough time.
+Originally it was a toss-up between The Grand Canyon (west rim entrance) and The Valley of Fire.
+The Grand Canyon won (of course) but upon further research, the West Rim Grand Canyon was more than six hours of driving and we just didn’t have enough time.
 So we went to The Valley of Fire as a day trip from Vegas and we did not regret it.

-How Much Does The Valley of Fire cost?
+How Much Does The Valley of Fire Cost?

 America is expensive but we were so surprised by how cheap the national parks were.

-The entrance fee is $10/£7 for a car
+- The entrance fee is $10/£7 for a car

-Camping costs $20/night plus $10/night for utility hook-ups ($2/night discount Nevada resident)
+- Camping costs $20/night plus $10/night for utility hook-ups ($2/night discount Nevada resident)

-An annual Entrance Permit costs $75
+- An annual Entrance Permit costs $75

 It cost us $10 for a day trip!
 A little bit less than the west rim grand canyon.
 The only problem was, we overslept and didn’t make it there until 1pm.
 After that it was a mad rush to try and see everything super quickly before the sun set.
 We didn’t get to see everything so I’d love to go back.